 One of the more common areas for a slip and fall injury is at the supermarket.
 Most of these incidents occur when a patron slips on a liquid or slick material on the floor, causing them to lose their footing.
-Serious injury such as broken legs, hips, or arms can result from these slip and fall incidents; brain damage and spinal chord injuries can occur as well.
+A serious injury such as broken legs, hips, or arms can result from these slip and fall incidents; brain damage and spinal cord injuries can occur as well.

 Commonly, supermarket fall cases occur when products have fallen or spilled on to the floor.
 The question for your personal injury attorney then becomes: did the defendants have a reasonable amount of time to identify and remedy this dangerous condition before you became injured?
 This is typically an examination of whether defendants were placed on a form of notice known as “constructive notice.”
 A key piece of evidence in these cases is often the actual object that caused your fall.
 You need to retain this object and give it to your personal injury lawyer, even if it is a perishable item such as a piece of fruit or vegetable.
 If you failed to keep this piece evidence, your personal injury attorney will ask you for a detailed description of the item.

-If you or a loved one has been injured and needs an accident attorney in NJ, contact the slip and fall attorneys at the Clark Law Firm, PC. for a free consultation.
+We have offices throughout New Jersey.
+If you or a loved one has been injured by a slip and fall in Newark, Belmar, Rutherford, Surf City, or the surrounding areas we are conveniently located near you.
+Contact the slip and fall attorneys at the Clark Law Firm, PC. for a free consultation.